jishnu6999/jishnu6999/README.md

 - 💞️ I’m looking to collaborate on Difffent type of projects where i can learn new things
 - 📫 How to reach me Email Me on Jishnuvardhan6999@gmail.com
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I'm a Computer Science with a Mathematics and Business minors
+- ⚡ Fun fact: I'm a Computer Science with a Mathematics minor also A Certification in AI/ML through University of Idaho

 <!---
 jishnu6999/jishnu6999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.